hkussaibi/Tiles_WSI_ROI/README.md

-**Title: Automated Tile Extraction from WSIs within ROI Annotated with QuPath Using Python**
+**Automated Tile Extraction from WSIs within ROI Annotated with QuPath Using Python**

 **Description:**